 This avocado pineapple smoothie bowl is packed full of superfoods for a healthy start to the day.
 The topping choices are endless!

-*Thanks to the California Avocado Commission for sponsoring this post and being a 2016 advertising partner of Running to the Kitchen.
+*Thanks to the California Avocado Commission for sponsoring this post.

 If I don’t have at least 1/2 an avocado to accompany my usual egg and veggie breakfast scramble, heads are gonna roll.

 Luckily, with a case of them arriving every month thanks to the California Avocado Commission, that hasn’t been much of a problem lately.

 The obsession can live on.

 Speaking of obsessions, besides avocados there are two more recent ones we need to discuss.

 You guys, I am full out OBSESSED with this duo.

 Their first single, Stay A Little Longer from a few months back started it all but their newer one, 21 Summer has me in full blown fan girl status right now.

 I must’ve listened to it on YouTube at least 150 times this weekend (I’m not even exaggerating in the slightest either).